collingeorge/rTKA-Multimodal-Anesthesia-Protocol/02_Patient_Counseling_Script.md

 ---

-#### Option 2: Opioid-Free Intraoperative Anesthesia WITHOUT Nerve Blocks
+#### Option 2: Opioid-Free Anesthesia Without Nerve Blocks (No Needle Pokes From Anesthesia)

-"The second option uses the same non-opioid medicines, but without the nerve blocks.
+"Your second option uses all the same non-opioid medicines, but without any nerve block injections.
+This means **you will not receive any needle pokes from the anesthesia team** before surgery.

+Here's exactly what that means:
+- No nerve block injections
+- No needles into the leg from anesthesia
+- No injections while you're awake
+- All IV medicines go through the single IV line you already have

+Instead, after you are fully asleep, the surgeon places a large-volume local anesthetic injection directly inside the knee joint to help with early pain control.
+You will not be awake for this injection, and you will not feel it."

+**Clinical Description**

-In this approach:
+"With this plan:
 - You still get acetaminophen, anti-inflammatories, dexamethasone, and low-dose ketamine and dexmedetomidine
-- Instead of nerve blocks, the surgeon injects local anesthetic into the knee using a large-volume periarticular technique to numb the tissues
+- There are no nerve blocks, so no ultrasound-guided injections
+- Pain control comes from:
+  - Your pre-operative medications
+  - The non-opioid anesthesia
+  - The surgeon's injection after you're asleep

+This is a simpler plan that completely avoids any extra needles before surgery."

+**Why Choose This Option?**

-This option is helpful if:
+"This approach is helpful if:
-- You prefer not to have nerve blocks
+- You prefer not to have any nerve block injections
+- You're anxious about needles and want to avoid extra pokes
-- Your blood thinner schedule means blocks are not ideal
+- Your blood thinner schedule makes blocks less ideal
-- We need a simpler or faster workflow
+- We want a simpler workflow that still avoids opioids during surgery
+- You want to minimize medications but also avoid block injections"

+**Pain Expectations**

-Pain control is still good, but:
+"Pain control is still good with this option, but:
-- The first 12-24 hours may be more uncomfortable compared to having blocks
+- The first 12-24 hours may be a little more uncomfortable than with nerve blocks
-- There is a slightly higher chance you may need a small amount of opioid in the recovery room"
+- You might be more likely to request a small amount of opioid in the recovery room

+But again — we keep opioids as a backup, not the main plan."

 **Key phrases you may use:**
+- "No needle pokes from anesthesia at all — everything is done through your IV."
+- "The only injection is done by the surgeon after you are completely asleep."
-- "This option still avoids opioids during surgery."
+- "This option still keeps you opioid-free during surgery."
-- "We keep opioids as a backup, not the main plan."
+- "We will still keep opioids available if you need them — but they're a backup, not the plan."

 ---